Brain Cancer (cont.)

 Brain tumors vary in their growth rate and ability to cause symptoms.
 The cells in fast growing, aggressive tumors usually appear abnormal microscopically.
 The National Cancer Institute (NCI) uses a grading system to classify tumors.
 The NCI lists the following grades:

 Metastatic brain tumors are made of cancerous cells that spread through the bloodstream from a tumor located elsewhere in the body.
 The most common cancers that spread to the brain are those arising from cancers that originate in the lung, breast, and kidney as well as malignant melanoma, a skin cancer.
 The cells spread to the brain from another tumor in a process called metastasis.
 The process metastasis occurs when cancer cells leave the primary cancer tissue and enter either the lymphatic system to reach the lymph nodes and possible later the bloodstream or through the bloodstream directly.
 These cancer cells eventually reach the brain tissue through the bloodstream where they develop into metastatic tumors.

 Metastatic brain tumors are the most common type of tumor found in the brain and are much more common than primary brain tumors.
 Metastatic tumors are usually named after the type of tissue from which the original cancer cells arose (for example, metastatic lung or metastatic breast cancer).
 Brain blood flow usually determines where the metastatic cancer cells will lodge in the brain; about 85% locate in the cerebrum (the largest portion of the brain, located in the upper part of the skull cavity).
-Unfortunately, the majority of metastatic brain tumors occur at more than one site in the brain tissue.
+Unfortunately, the majority of metastatic brain tumors spread diffusely within the brain and are found at least half the time at more than one site in the brain tissue, appearing as multiple masses on the diagnostic scan.

 Patient Comments & Reviews